 Recommended by: Demi, Around the World with Her

 Perched on the River Stour in Kent, Canterbury is a beautiful, historic city.
-The city is a UNESCO world heritage site, and is well known for its stunning cathedral.
+The city is a UNESCO world heritage site, known for its stunning cathedral.
 The cobbled streets, independent shops, and historic walls with excellent viewpoints all give Canterbury a very romantic feel.
-There are plenty of boutique hotels in Canterbury, making it perfect for couples.

 The city is famous for “punting” on the river.
-A great afternoon activity, as you can relax in a traditional boat and have someone gently float you down the river.
-Punting is not only quirky, but sailing through the narrow river past lush gardens and cute bridges is very romantic.
+This is a great afternoon activity: relax in a traditional boat and have someone gently float you down the river past lush gardens and cute bridges.
 Finish any day with a traditional afternoon tea at Tiny Tim’s famous Tea Room.
-If you’re lucky, someone will be playing old love songs on the piano that sits in the centre of the cafe!
+If you’re lucky, someone will be playing old love songs on the cafe piano!

 READ MORE: Best Things to do in Canterbury